 A cymbal polish is best used with brilliant finish cymbals such as Zildjian A custom cymbals.
 Traditional finish cymbals can still be cleaned, but the results may not turn out quite as good.

 Some drummers are averse to cleaning their traditional finish cymbals, and like the natural patina that builds up on the cymbal surface.
 This is because the oxidization removes high frequencies and creates a darker tone.

 Not to be confused with cymbal polishing, basic cymbal cleaning is a way to remove dust and finger prints from your cymbals.
 It is an activity that can be performed regularly after playing drums.

-Simply gently wipe down your cymbals with a microfiber cloth to remove dust and any moisture on the cymbals.
+Simply gently wipe down your cymbals with a non abrasive cloth to remove dust and any moisture on the cymbals.
 If there is any dirt or residue build up on the cymbals, use some mild detergent and water to clean the affected area.
 It is essential to dry the cymbal immediately!

 Be sure to wipe down the edge of the cymbal carefully with a soft cloth because drumstick chippings can stick to the edge of the cymbal if you are crashing on them particularly hard.

 Avoid bending the cymbal or applying too much pressure when wiping a cymbal.